Sthesb/Laravel-Api-With-Sanctum/README.md

 # Laravel Api With Sanctum
 This project demostrate the use of Sanctum Functionality and Laravel Authorization in a Laravel Backend API

-You can read all about <a href = "https://laravel.com/docs/8.x/sanctum">Sanctum here/<a>
+You can read all about <a href = "https://laravel.com/docs/8.x/sanctum">Sanctum here </a>

 ## System Requirements
 - Composer. download it <a href= "https://getcomposer.org/">here </a>